dilshads/telegram-bot-nova/README.md

 To setup up an action.
 You'll need to had required the bot class and declared a bot variable.
 I've added easy copy and paste examples under each event to make it easily to add to your script.

 ### editHtml / editMarkdown / editText
 Use this to replace a target message.
-Be aware bots can only replace their own messages.
+Be aware bots can only replace their own messages that were sent in the last 3 days.

 *Required Perimeters*
 * `chat_id_or_chat_username` Target chat id **{Number}** or chat username **{String}**.
 Chat username example "@MyGroup".